preguica/artillery-plugin-metrics-by-endpoint/README.md

+# Extended Purpose

+Allows applications to group endpoints using a given function.
+The name of the function should be given in variable metricsProcessEndpoint and should be a global function.

 # Purpose

 Use this plugin to get a per-endpoint breakdown of latency and response codes in your Artillery HTTP tests.